 - The seven participating architects of the Krumbach Bus Stops came from Russia, Norway, Belgium, Spain, Chile, Japan and China.
 Find our more about the project on the Krumbach Culture website.

-- The Werkaumhaus in Andelsbuch exhibition format takes place each year from October until the end of May and is developed each year by alternating designers.
+- The Werkaumhaus in Andelsbuch displays pieces by local craftspeople who are members of the Werkraum, and holds changing special exhibitions, twice a year.
 It replaces the previous idea of window displays and offers a thematic approach to showcasing local design.
 Admission is €7.50 for adults (and €5 for commissions).

 - For further information on the Bregenzerwald region of Vorarlberg, visit the region website for holiday planning, alongside cultural, culinary and destination insights.